-Students must demonstrate eligibility for Federal Direct Loans by having a current FAFSA on file at the College.
-Students must be enrolled at least half time in a certificate or degree program and be making Satisfactory Academic Progress.
+Students must demonstrate eligibility for Federal Direct Loans by having a current FAFSA on file at Davis College.
+Students must be enrolled at least half time in a certificate or degree program and be making satisfactory academic progress.
 Students may not be in default status for any federal student loan(s).

 Students who are new Federal Direct Loan borrowers must complete the Federal DL Entrance Counseling and Master Promissory Note at studentloans.gov.
-Returning borrower(s) must notify the Office of Financial Aid of their desire to borrow.
+Returning borrower(s) must notify the office of financial aid of their desire to borrow.
 Students who have borrowed in the past will automatically have student loans awarded to them.
-It is the student's responsibility to notify the Office of Financial Aid if they wish to decline the loans awarded to them or have the amount(s) changed.
+It is the student's responsibility to notify the office of financial aid if they wish to decline the loans awarded to them or have the amount(s) changed.

-Students who receive federal aid or borrow through the federal Direct Loan program will be monitored in the National Student Loan Data System (NSLDS) where other authorized users may have access to personal information including other institutions and loan lenders.
+Students who receive federal aid or borrow through the Federal Direct Loan program will be monitored in the National Student Loan Data System (NSLDS) where other authorized users may have access to personal information including other institutions and loan lenders.